Leocraft1/SetaAPI/README.md

 - /routenumberslist for the list of all route numbers (not static, will update when new routes are operating).
 - /busmodels for the list of all bus models.
 - /stopcodesarchive the result of the fetch to obtain the bus stops.
+- /routestops/:id where id is the route code of the stop you want to obtain the stops of.

 # Setup
 To run it you will need Node.js (at least v22.17.1 LTS).